nextcloud/documentation/admin_manual/configuration_files/external_storage/webdav.rst

 ======

-Use this backend to mount a directory from any WebDAV server, or another ownCloud server.
+Use this backend to mount a directory from any WebDAV server, or another Nextcloud server.

 You need the following information:

 * Folder name: The name of your local mountpoint.
-* The URL of the WebDAV or ownCloud server.
+* The URL of the WebDAV or Nextcloud server.
 * Username and password for the remote server
 * Secure https://: We always recommend https:// for security, though you can leave this unchecked for http://.